DoctorWkt/alic/docs/overview.md

 In the *tests* directory in each part there are dozens of example programs which I use to do regression testing on the compiler.
 Most are trivial but there are some bigger programs.

-In the *cina* directory you will find a compiler for *alic* written in the *alic* language.
+In the *cina* directory in Part 13 you will find a compiler for *alic* written in the *alic* language.
 It's about 6,500 lines of real-world code.